mwgg/passera/README.md

 Passwords did not match
 ```
 ## Android app
 The new Android app for Passera has been released.
-It is fairly self-explanatory and acts in similar ways to the command-line tool.
+It is self-explanatory and behaves in similar ways to the command-line tool to produce compatible passwords.
 It can copy generated passwords to clipboard or show them on the screen.
-You may find password generation being fairly slow on some devices, this is due to the nature of the cryptographic algorythms working behind the scenes and is a required redundancy to keep your passwords unhackable.
+You may find password generation being fairly slow on some devices, this is due to the nature of the cryptographic algorithms working behind the scenes and is a required redundancy to keep your passwords unhackable.

 ![Passera on Android](http://mw.gg/i/passera_android_2aug14.png)